Posts Tagged classas at SWC

 The students seemed to enjoy the process of recreating the shoes that they brought in to class.
 Some brought old shoes, uncomfortable shoes, shoes with…

-Posted March 20th, 2013 by & filed under Wild Heart Gallery, Creativity & More, SWC Blog, Art Therapy/Counseling at SWC, Featured.
+Posted March 20th, 2013 by & filed under Art Therapy at SWC, Counseling at SWC, Wild Heart Gallery, Creativity & More, SWC Blog.

 by Debbie Schroder